jinghuazhao/GWAS-course/README.md

 `DS.in` | first few lines from .bgen to .vcf via qctool 1.5 `DS.sh` | code to add DS field in the .vcf
 `DS.out`| the new .vcf

+The example use is in HRC-1KG directory, which also contains other relevant information.